 So there’s an actual tool in Photoshop that allows us to remove the image background.
 We are not talking about any selections or mosques.
 You’ll be blown away to see how powerful customization advanced and easy-to-use this, who can be sometimes it’s so accurate it’s just amazing but why don’t we use it why don’t we talk about it so much?

-Location of the tool
+Location of The Tool

 Here we are in the magical world of Photoshop.
 First of all, where is the tool actually?

 Have a look right here but this is the eraser, right?
-So if you click and hold have a look at the tools under the group the second one is the one that we are looking for, it literally says the Background Eraser Tool.
+So if you click and hold have a look at the tools under the group the second one is one that we are looking for, it literally says the Background Eraser Tool.

 Select that and then make a copy of the background layer just for backup (press CTRL or Command J).